-Eye Movement Desensitisation Reprocessing is an evidence-based psychotherapy which uses eye movements and other methods to free-up the natural processing of the mind.
+EMDR online is an adaptation of Eye Movement Desensitisation Reprocessing which is an evidence-based psychotherapy which uses eye movements and other methods to free-up the natural processing of the mind.
 This allows a distressing memory to be digested into a story which makes sense to us.
 Instead of one emotionally charged bit of jigsaw puzzle which haunts us and makes no sense to us, a picture emerges which joins up the traumatic memory with other experiences in our life.
 People often report after EMDR that the memory has lost its intensity and has receded into the background – just one shape among many.

 EMDR is recommended by the National Institute for Health and Clinical Excellence (NICE) for treating Post-Traumatic Stress Disorder.
-Recent research also suggests that it is effective in treating a range of other difficulties including phobias and chronic pain.
+Recent research shows that EMDR online is also effective.
+Studies have suggests that EMDR is effective in treating a range of other difficulties including phobias, depression nd chronic pain.

 Can EMDR be delivered online?

 Emphatically yes!
-Since the first lockdown I have provided hundreds of hours of EMDR therapy.
+Since the first lockdown I have provided hundreds of hours of EMDR online.
 Many people have successfully made the transition from working face to face to doing EMDR online.
 For others, their first experience of psychotherapy has been EMDR online and it is their normal.
 While a few people have found it a challenge to work online, many others prefer EMDR online to working in the same room.
-Reasons given are: